Akiyuki Nosaka: Early career

-Nosaka is well known for children's stories about war.
-Two of his short stories, "Grave of the Fireflies" and "American Hijiki", won the 58th Naoki Prize in 1967.
-He is also noted for his preference for sexually explicit material and distinctive writing style, which has been likened to the comic-prose of the seventeenth-century Japanese writer Ihara Saikaku.
-His novel The Pornographers was translated into English by Michael Gallagher and published in 1968.
+Nosaka has conversely been noted, in his other works, for his preference for sexually explicit material and distinctive writing style, which has been likened to the comic-prose of the seventeenth-century Japanese writer Ihara Saikaku.
+His debut novel The Pornographers was translated into English by Michael Gallagher and published in 1968.
 It was also adapted into a live-action film, The Pornographers, directed by Shōhei Imamura.
-In December 1978, Nosaka was credited for giving former rugby player-turned pro wrestler Susumu Hara his ring name, Ashura Hara.